-* Companies race to woo investors while sentiment still positive
+* Companies race to woo investors while sentiment still

 * European IPO issuance tripled in first half of the year

 * Extravagance spurned in cost-conscious post-crisis era

 * Investors more wary after recent listing disappointments

 (Adds banker quote)

 LONDON, Aug 14 Going on the road isn't what it